This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 If a plant can grow adventitious buds, it may be capable of propagation from a leaf.
 An adventitious bud refers to budding anywhere else on the plant besides the stem tips, plant apices, and leaf axils.
 Read on to discover which plants are suited to this.

 The same principles and techniques used for propagating most plants must be remembered and used when nurturing new plants growing from a leaf.
-Preparing the media, they will be planted in is essential, as the conditions they will be growing in terms of temperature and light levels.
+Preparing the media, they will be planted in is essential, as they will be growing in temperature and light levels.

 I will outline below which plant types are suited and provide tips on nurturing your new plant developments and ensuring their best chance of success.